alexbercik/ESSBP/Paper-StableVolumeDissipation/README.md

 This directory contains all the files necessary to reproduce the plots from the paper titled "Stable Volume Dissipation for High-Order Finite-Difference Methods with the Generalized Summation-by-Parts Property" by Alex Bercik, David A. Craig Penner, and David W. Zingg, published in 2025 (preprint).

+## NOTE: We have recently become aware of a bug in our code that caused the numerical results to appear worse than they should in regions of near-zero density.
+The impacted section is 5.3.
+We are fixing the problem and will have an updated manuscript posted to arXiv soon.

 ## Contents

 - Source code for generating the plots